LeiWang1999/AutoGPTQ.tvm/README.md

 # GPTQ-tvm

-This is a toy project to implement GPTQ Kernel with TVM, which supports diverse lowbit int de-compress in kernel tuning and trikcy support for dynamic shape.
+This is a toy project to implement GPTQ Kernel with TVM, which supports diverse lowbit dtypes in kernel de-compression tuning and trikcy support for dynamic shape.

 we also interagte this codegen stage into auto-gptq, which is an easy-to-use pakage for GPTQ.